-The chart below shows the average split by risk group across the 2006 ICAs for all inactive run-off syndicates.
+The chart below shows the average split by risk group across the 2006 ICAs for all active syndicates.
 Whilst Lloyd's do not expect all ICAs to be composed in like proportions, it is a useful benchmark for Lloyd's and we would expect agents to explain where there is a large deviation from the average breakdown.

-Agents should be aware of the shortcomings of this average data owing to the inconsistent nature of information available from the 2006 ICAs.
+Agents should however be aware of the shortcomings of this average data due to the inconsistent nature of information available from the 2006 ICAs.
 In particular this affected the available data on allocations by risk group, pre and post diversification.
-In order to address this for 2007 and make the

-PRO-FORMA REQUEST FOR 2007 HAS BEEN CLARIFIED AND EXTENDED data more relevant, the pro-forma information being requested for 2007 has been clarified and extended.
+In order to address this for 2007 and make the data more relevant, the pro-forma information being requested for 2007 has been clarified and extended.
 This should lead to better benchmarking information being available across all syndicates, assist Lloyd's in comparing ICAs, and enable better feedback to agents.

-Breakdown of 2006 ICAs across all inactive run-off syndicates
+Breakdown of 2006 ICAs across all active syndicates